adi-boop/StonksOrNot/README.md

+# stonksOrNot
-# A website which helps user how much profit or loss he/she is making in percentage & absolute value.
+A website which helps user how much profit or loss he/she is making in percentage & absolute value.